snowplow/documentation/docs/managing-data-quality/exploring-failed-events/querying/index.md

   </TabItem>
   <TabItem value="bigquery" label="BigQuery">

-:::info Open Source quick start guide on GCP
+:::info Community Edition quick start guide on GCP

-If you followed the [Open Source quick start guide](/docs/getting-started-on-snowplow-open-source/quick-start/index.md), you will need to manually deploy the [GCS Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/google-cloud-storage-loader/index.md) to save failed events into GCS, as it’s currently not included in the Terraform scripts.
+If you followed the [Community Edition quick start guide](/docs/getting-started-on-community-edition/quick-start/index.md), you will need to manually deploy the [GCS Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/google-cloud-storage-loader/index.md) to save failed events into GCS, as it’s currently not included in the Terraform scripts.

 :::